Whole Earth Forecaster

 Low Cloudiness = Bottoming Market (June through October).

 "Psychological evidence and casual intuition predict that sunny weather is associated with upbeat mood.
-This paper examines the relation between whether a day is sunny and stock returns that day at 26 stock exchanges internationally from 1982-97.
+This paper examines the relationship between sunny skies and stock returns at 26 stock exchanges internationally from 1982-97.
 We find that sunshine is highly significantly correlated with daily stock returns."

 Good Day Sunshine---Stock Returns and the Weather, David Hirshleifer and Tyler Shumway, August 17, 2001.